OpenSmallworld/magik-vscode/README.md

 ### **Method Search**

 You can search for Magik methods using **Ctrl+T** and typing `<method name>` or `<class name>`.`<method name>`.

+The search supports ^ and $.

 Use **Alt+T** to refresh symbols after compiling code.

 ### **Magik Linting**

-Magik files are scanned when they are opened and saved or by using the command `Magik Check File`.
+Magik files are scanned when they are opened and saved or by using the command `Magik Check File` (**Ctrl+Shift+T**).
 Warning: This does not confirm the code is without issues!

-The linting can be enable/diabled using the setting `magik-vscode.enableLinting`.
+The linting can be enabled/diabled using the setting `magik-vscode.enableLinting`.

 ## Installation

 1. Add the extension to VS Code by cloning the repo to %USERPROFILE%\\.vscode\extensions
-2. VS Code Settings
+2. VS Code Settings:
     * Enable `Editor: Format on Type` in the VS Code settings to allow adding _ and auto indentation.
     * Add the command `magik.gotoClipboardText` to `Terminal > Integrated: Commands To Skip Shell`.
     * Enable `Terminal > Integrated: Copy On Selection` to allow jump to source from the terminal using **F3**.